Browser does not support script.

 **Waiting Times for Ongoing CBT for November 2019** - Up to 6 weeks.

 If SST is not appropriate you may be offered Cognitive Behaviour Therapy (CBT).
-The CBT we offer here is a type of talking therapy that focuses on your behaviour, which can, in turn, lead to a change in the way you think and feel about a situation.
+The CBT we offer here is a type of talking therapy that focuses on how your behaviours lead to a change in the way you think and feel about a situation.
 You will work alongside your therapist to identify, understand and then challenge any behaviours which may be causing you difficulties; through the use of coping skills and strategies.
-This approach requires a full commitment to attend each and every session and also has homework issued at each appointment (which underpins and builds on the work done in each session).
+This approach requires a full commitment to attend each and every session and also has in between session work issued at each appointment (which underpins and builds on the work done in each session).
 Finally, because of its behavioural focus, you may be required to engage with safe, carefully managed, 'behavioural experiments' to help lead to the change that you require.
 If you don't feel that you can commit to each of these elements then the CBT we offer here may not be the right type of talking therapy for you, and if you would like a more reflective space to process feelings the ongoing counselling may be more appropriate.

 CBT is offered in a block of up to six sessions.
 The sessions last for 50 minutes and occur at the same time each week to fit with your availability.